Rodica Negroiu

-Rodica Negroiu (born 1940), also known as The Poisoner of Maxéville, is a Romanian murderer who was initially captured on December 14, 1990 for the death of 82-year-old retired French soldier Raymond Jactel in Vandœuvre-lès-Nancy, Meurthe-et-Moselle.
+Rodica Negroiu (born 1940), also known as The Poisoner of Maxéville, is a Romanian murderer who was initially captured on 14 December 1990 for the death of 82-year-old retired French soldier Raymond Jactel in Vandœuvre-lès-Nancy, Meurthe-et-Moselle.
 The subsequent investigation carried out brought to light a second victim: Negroiu's second husband, in whose body was found the same toxic substance as in Jactel: digoxin.
 These two murders echoed with the Romanian community in Tel Aviv, Israel, which brought to attention the existence of the first husband, Herman Goldstein, who also died under suspicious circumstances back in Romania.

 Murder of Raymond Jactel

-On December 14, 1990, the retired soldier died at 8:30 PM at Nancy Hospital of what appeared to be a heart attack, shortly after calling for help.
-It was revealed that Jactel had taken out a life insurance with Rodica Negroiu, and that he had converted his savings into Treasury Bills, worth 700,000 francs, which disappeared on the day of his death.
-The case resembled that of Simone Weber, who had also used a poison and had a similar motive: money.
+On 14 December 1990, the retired soldier died at 8:30 PM at Nancy Hospital of what appeared to be a heart attack, shortly after calling for help.
+It was revealed that Jactel had taken out a life insurance with Rodica Negroiu and that he had converted his savings into Treasury Bills, worth 700,000 francs, which disappeared on the day of his death.
+The case resembled that of Simone Weber, who had also used poison and had a similar motive: money.

 Investigations

 Raymond Jactel

 Before meeting Rodica, Jactel had taken under his wing the young Claude, a public assistant's child, intending to be his legatee.
 After meeting Negroiu, however, their relationship began to disintegrate, as Raymond no longer wanted Claude to inherit the house.
 Despite this, he confided to him the place where he hid the Treasury Bills and their serial numbers.

 A few days after Jactel's death, a person came to the post to exchange three Treasury Bills.
 When faced with the request of the counter to present his identity document, the man left without insisting.
 Alerted to this incident, the police made the link with the bills being lost the day Raymond Jactel died.
 Later, he was identified as Roger, Rodica Negroiu's current companion, by the postman, who formally identified him.

 Authorities discovered that the life insurance between Jactel and Negroiu was signed just two months before the retiree's death.
-The terms of the contract specified a monthly pension of 2,000 francs to be paid to Jactel, moreover Negroiu had to take care of him until his final days.
+The terms of the contract specified a monthly pension of 2,000 francs to be paid to Jactel, moreover, Negroiu had to take care of him until his final days.

-The neighborhood survey showed that she had been dealing with him for the last two years, and that he pensioner was reputed to be authoritarian and possibly had a hold on Rodica.
+The neighbourhood survey showed that she had been dealing with him for the last two years, and that the pensioner was reputed to be authoritarian and possibly had a hold on Rodica.

 Ten days after his burial, Raymond Jactel's body was exhumed and analyses were carried out on his viscera by the Medical Institute of Strasbourg.
 The analyses revealed the presence of digoxin (digitalis) and phenobarbital (an antiepileptic drug), which had not been prescribed by the doctor.
-On the other hand, on August 29, 1990, six months before the pensioner's death, Negroiu was prescribed these two substances by a pharmacy in Nancy.
+On the other hand, on 29 August 1990, six months before the pensioner's death, Negroiu was prescribed these two substances by a pharmacy in Nancy.